homeaway/datapull/README.md

 ```
 docker run --rm -it -v ~/.ssh:/root/.ssh -v ${PWD}:/docs squidfunk/mkdocs-material gh-deploy --config-file /docs/docs/mkdocs.yml
 ```
 - Create 2 PRs (one for forked repo branch that you updated, another for `gh-pages` branch) and we'll review and approve them.

+Method 2.
+Prereq:- Install MkDocs and Material for MkDocs
+Clone your forked repo locally, and run mkdocs serve in Terminal from the docs folder of the repo Open http://127.0.0.1/8000 to see a preview of the documentation site.
+You can edit the documentation by following https://www.mkdocs.org/#getting-started
+Once you're done updating the documentation, please commit and push your local master branch to your fork.
+Also, run mkdocs gh-deploy at the terminal to update and push your gh-pages branch.
+Create 2 PRs (one for master branch, one for gh-pages branch) and we'll review and approve them.

 - Thanks again, for helping make DataPull better!